 Be friendly and polite.
 Even if you aren’t interested in someone.
 It’s attractive.

 Be clean and hygienic.
-Shave/trim and shower before leaving home.
+Shower before leaving home.
 Freshen up when you arrive.

 Adhere to the dress code: sexy/stylish.
 It enhances the delicious anticipation of the night and will help get you in the mood.